Miigget/guardian_fetch_content/QUICKSTART.md

 ## Step 1: Get Guardian API Key (2 minutes)

+> ℹ️ We recommend requesting your API key now.
+For quick local testing you can skip this step for the moment — set `GUARDIAN_API_KEY=test` in Step 3, then switch to your real key for production.

 1. Go to [Guardian Open Platform](https://open-platform.theguardian.com/access/)
 2. Click "Register for an API key"
 3. Fill out the form (it's free!)